Netfuture/tlsinterposer/README.md

 The cipher selection is according to Qualys SSLlabs recommendations and can be changed through the TLS_INTERPOSER_CIPERS environment variable, e.g. to completely disable RC4.

+OpenSSL compression can now be disabled by the existence of the TLS_INTERPOSER_NO_COMPRESSION environment variable.

 Installation
 ------------
 Download, make, make install.